Blog

 The average Brit spends more than SIX MONTHS of their life talking about the weather, it has emerged.
 Research revealed a resounding 84 per cent of the nation admitted to a love of discussing the ever-changing climate.

-READ ALSO: Do you need a degree to work in a hedge fund?
+READ ALSO: Is a degree required to be a software engineer?

 How do British cope with weather?